kostajh/occupy_usa/_posts/2011-11-22-occupy-usa-launch.md

 ---
 layout: post
 title: Occupy USA goes live
+published: false
 ---

 ##{{ page.title }}

 **Nov 22, 2011**

-The goal of this project is to help visualize data about the #Occupy movement.
+The goal of this project is to help visualize data about the `#Occupy` movement.
 My hope is for this to become a collective project that tells the heroic story of the 99% in struggle against the exploitation and repression of the 1%.

 There are already a couple of mapping projects out there about Occupy, so why another one?